christoph-frick/vdecl/README.rst

 Vaadin Declarative Design... for developers
 ===========================================

-This tool is for developers, who want to write declarative UIs with instant visual feedback.
-A defined directory will be watched for file changes and the last changed file will be attempted to render.
+This tool is for developers, who want to write (declarative) UIs with instant visual feedback.
+A defined directory will be watched for file changes and on write all connected browsers will refresh -- no reload, no compile, zero roundtrip.

 How to use
 ==========